-Dr. Timothy M. Smith is director of the NorthStar Initiative for Sustainable Enterprise at the University of Minnesota’s Institute on the Environment, where he is also an associate professor of environmental sciences, policy and management, and bioproducts and biosystems engineering at the University of Minnesota.
+Dr. Timothy M. Smith is founder of the NorthStar Initiative for Sustainable Enterprise at the University of Minnesota’s Institute on the Environment, where he is also an associate professor of environmental sciences, policy and management, and bioproducts and biosystems engineering at the University of Minnesota.

 Smith’s research focuses on policy and market adoption of technologies that enhance environmental performance, public and private governance of sustainability, and sustainability systems modeling in decision making.
 His work has been published in top-tier journals across the multiple fields of management, public policy, and environmental sciences.
 Most recently, his efforts have been directed toward collaborative research efforts with corporate and NGO partners to explore global supply chains as institutions for collective action.